moziya/OMSV/README.md

 + CNV\_caller.sh has 4 parameters: 1. alignment file (.oma), 2. reference map (.cmap), 3. output folder and 4. output label.
 This duplication caller is developed with Matlab, please make sure the matlab is runable.
 Detect CNV candidates.

-+ Medium-size inversions are called by the component of OMTools.jar.
-Please type "java -jar OMTools.jar SVDetection" to check the parameters.
++ Medium-size inversions are called by the component of [OMTools](https://github.com/aldenleung/OMTools).
+Please install the OMTools into the same folder of OMSV, and type "java -jar OMTools.jar SVDetection" to check the parameters.

 + postFilter.sh has 2 parameters: SV list file and cutoff size.
 This component could remove the false SVs caused by N-gaps, fragile sites, or pseudo-autosomal regions and filter the cases with given SV size.